 - Jack Daniel’s – black label, gentleman Jack, single barrel select.

-EDIT: it was announced on 20th March 219 that all Rekorderlig Cider drinks will be vegan for the summer.
+EDIT: it was announced on 20th March 219 that all Rekorderlig Cider drinks will be vegan.
 That’s every flavour!

 That should be enough to keep you going, if you’re in a sticky spot!
 Most of them are common in bars and pubs.
 However, there are still a few extremely common alcoholic drinks to look out for, that are by no means vegan.

 - Carling – original, chrome, black label, zest.

 - Smirnoff Espresso.

 - Echo Falls wines.

 - Blossom Hill wine – white grenache, pinot grigio (2007 Italy).